Blog

 What are the Lifetime Income Benefits for workers' comp in Texas?

-Lifetime Income Benefits (LIBs) in Texas are available to injured workers who have sustained a severe and permanent disability as a result of a compensable work injury.
+Lifetime Income Benefits (LIBs) in Texas are available to injured workers who have sustained a severe and permanent disability from a compensable work injury.
 Qualifying conditions include total and permanent loss of sight in both eyes, loss of both feet at or above the ankle, loss of both hands at or above the wrist, a traumatic brain injury resulting in permanent total disability, and certain other catastrophic injuries.
 LIBs are paid at 75 percent of the employee's average weekly wage, adjusted for inflation, for the remainder of the injured worker's life.
 LIBs are determined by the TDI-DWC after medical evaluation and are not automatically granted.

 Who is exempt from workers' compensation in Texas?